Central European University: Vienna (2019–present)

-After failing to promote a deal between the US and Hungary that would keep the CEU in Budapest, US Ambassador to Hungary, David Cornstein, an appointee of the first Trump administration, said on 30 November that the whole issue "had to do with [Orban and Soros].
+After failing to promote a deal between the US and Hungary that would keep CEU in Budapest, US Ambassador to Hungary, David Cornstein, an appointee of the first Trump administration, said on 30 November that the whole issue "had to do with [Orban and Soros].
 It had nothing to do with academic freedom or civil liberties".

 This withdrawal is the result of a long legal battle between the university and Viktor Orbán's government, and is set in the wider context of contemporary Hungarian politics.
 This situation has sparked discourse regarding academic freedom in Hungary, and spurred widespread protests in favour of CEU.
 On 6 October 2020, the European Court of Justice ruled that the "lex CEU" legislation, drawn up by the Hungarian government, was incompatible with European Union law.

 In June 2021, Ignatieff announced that he would be stepping down as president and rector of the university, and that Shalini Randeria would succeed him as the sixth rector and president.
 Randeria is the first woman to serve in this role at the university.

 In October 2023, Russia designated the university as an 'undesirable' organization.

-In the context of Hamas' attack on Israel on 7 October 2023 and the subsequent Gaza war, there were repeated incidents at the CEU that were classified as antisemitic by various organizations.
-A series of events planned in cooperation with the University of Vienna, at which BDS activists were also due to speak, was canceled by the University of Vienna, nevertheless took place at the CEU.
-A lecture at the CEU entitled "CEU Talks: Hamas' 7 October Attack, Terrorism Strategy and State-building" was massively disrupted by students despite the presence of Rector Shalini Randeria.
-In a press release, the Austrian Union of Jewish Students and the European Union of Jewish Students accused the CEU of ignoring the threat to Jewish students and that the Rector was refusing to meet with Jewish student representatives.
+In the context of Hamas' attack on Israel on 7 October 2023 and the subsequent Gaza genocide, there were repeated incidents at CEU that were classified as antisemitic by various organizations.
+In October 14, the Jewish Studies Department published a statement in support of Israel.
+In October 20, 2023, the newly formed "Free Palestine Collective" at CEU published an open letter called "Drop the Neutrality, Condemn the Ongoing genocide in Palestine".
+The Department of Gender Studies published a Statement on the escalation of violence in Gaza in October 23, 2023.
+A series of events planned in cooperation with the University of Vienna, at which BDS activists were also due to speak, was canceled by the University of Vienna, nevertheless took place at CEU.
+A lecture at CEU entitled "CEU Talks: Hamas' 7 October Attack, Terrorism Strategy and State-building" was massively disrupted by students despite the presence of Rector Shalini Randeria.
+In a press release, the Austrian Union of Jewish Students and the European Union of Jewish Students accused CEU of ignoring the threat to Jewish students and that the Rector was refusing to meet with Jewish student representatives.
+An open letter from the South-South Movement, signed by 180 CEU students and alumni and published in November 7, 2023, responded by rejecting the conflation of criticism to the country of Israel and semitism, writing: "We unconditionally condemn the abuse of antisemitism discourse, of calling any and all critique of israel antisemitic, to intimidate and silence pro-Palestinian voices.
+Such discourse does a grave disservice to the history of the anti-colonial struggles of the Palestinian peoples and obfuscates the past and present of antisemitism in Europe and elsewhere".
+Jewish CEU students also published an Open Letter on social media titled "Not in Our Name", which received support from organizations such as Jewish Voice for Peace.